免許皆伝 Menkyo Kaiden and Koryu Proliferation

 Supply & Demand

 These days there is really only one menkyo kaiden or very few for each ryu-ha 流派, or system.
 In koryū new dojo are not really propagating beyond the honbu (main) dojo.
 It seems to be the norm rather than the exception.
-What I find less discussed in public martial arts groups is that it was not really like this in the mid to late Edo period of Japan's marital arts history.
+What I find less discussed in public martial arts groups is that it was not really like this in the mid to late Edo period of Japan's martial arts history.
 Why are classical arts shrinking compared to other arts?

 Favors & The Narrow Flow